What’s Important About These Items

 During the mid- to late 1980s, Hip Hop was booming.
 Our curators captured some of this at [R]Evolution of Hip Hop 1986 – 1990 Hip Hop’s Golden Era (whose grand opening was June 28, 2022), and Michael lived it.
 Like many visual and performance artists, he worked on speculation, or “on spec.”
 In the best, most hopeful ways, photographing on spec means – according to the AIGA – to photograph without being hired in anticipation of being paid for the shots.
 This is an unpredictable way to generate any revenue, and even the most skilled artists risked theft of intellectual property.
 While the game is different today, between phones being used as cameras and social media providing opportunity for everyone to be their own publicist, when Michael was cutting his teeth as a professional photographer, he did his share this.
 About his, for example, pics of DJ Jazzy Jeff and the Fresh Prince, he would contact Right On! and The Source, and he would present the work for publication.
 He did this for many artists and would follow the shoots with calls to their PR representatives, and offer to officially photograph the subjects.
 Before we could discuss how risky this was, Michael declared that it was tantamount to a gift, “being able to experience this culture – Hop and all that it was – and photograph it.”

 We ask every donor – if they don’t tell us at the jump – why they are giving to our Archives and Collections.
 Michael shared, when asked, “Because it’s specific.
 It’s a collecting house.
-I think the Universal Hip Hop Museum is going to be the place for researchers, fans, and artists.”
+I think The Hip Hop Museum is going to be the place for researchers, fans, and artists.”
 When we talked about what music means to people, he told us how the COVID-19 pandemic presented an expected response.
 During the worst of the shutdown, “For the first time, I was shooting every day in my studio.
 Also, for the first time, I organized these photos.
 All kinds of people came to my studio.
 I was really grateful to see them react, laugh, and recall, and hear what these photos meant to them.”
-So, he chose to bring that feeling of meaning to the UHHM.
+So, he chose to bring that feeling of meaning to the THHM.
 To look at a photograph of a beloved MC, DJ, beatboxer, or dancer reminds us how “fans in the audience know every word and every line in the song.”
 That’s a kind of resonance only possible when there’s heart in the work.
 You can’t miss it, and you can’t fight it.
 There’s a whole lotta heart in Hip Hop.

 Michael told us that every photo has a story behind it.
 The story is comprised of people showing up late, the weather not cooperating, and always a little drama.
 These things, however, only contribute to the making of a terrific visual story.
 For people to experience the history, inspiration, and culture of Hip Hop, seeing the photos, watching the videos, and reading the interviews are one component.
-And to know the origins, behind the scenes, and intentions of what they’re experiencing is how the Universal Hip Hop Museum is setting itself apart from the existing locations dedicated to Hip Hop.
+And to know the origins, behind the scenes, and intentions of what they’re experiencing is how The Hip Hop Museum is setting itself apart from the existing locations dedicated to Hip Hop.

 Michael started shooting photos at age 14, which resulted in his falling in “love with the camera itself.”
 He committed to using the “magic box” to take photographs of things and people that resonated hard with him.
 We can see the results of his decades-long hustle that, today, comprise a remarkable collection that he “wants out there and noticed.”
 Like the best of artists, Michael is humble: “Being a photographer is something I always did; I never thought people would care.”